-With the introduction of a digitized credit extension line, companies can help members of the downstream supply chain find adequate funds required to run their business.
+With the introduction of a digitized credit extension line, companies can help members of the downstream supply chain find adequate funds required to run their businesses.
 It will not hurt the pockets of FMCG behemoths and will also prevent the supply chain from facing a cash crunch.

 To quote Benjamin Franklin, who once said, “By failing to prepare, you are preparing to fail”.

-Using structured digital financing lines, stockists, distributors, and retailers can get a working capital influx in dire times without pleading hard assets.
+Using structured digital financing lines, stockists, distributors, and retailers can get a working capital influx in dire times without pleading for hard assets.
 It will result in a smoother flow of the supply chain and create a stronger relationship with members of the supply chain.

 Bizom has organized a retail intelligence masterclass on supply chain financing for FMCG brands.
-Do join us on 16th June, Wednesday, with Krishna Kothari, CEO of Bizom UK and Aljo Joseph, co-founder and chief business officer of Finovate Capital, to discover the opportunities and methods of supply chain financing.
+Do join us on 16th June, Wednesday, with Krishna Kothari, CEO of Bizom UK, and Aljo Joseph, co-founder, and chief business officer of Finovate Capital, to discover the opportunities and methods of supply chain financing.